temporalio/documentation/docs/application-development/features.md

 <TabItem value="go">

-1. Provide the external system with the a Task Token to complete the Activity Execution.
+1. Provide the external system with a Task Token to complete the Activity Execution.
    To do this, use the `GetInfo()` API from the `go.temporal.io/sdk/activity` package.

 ```go